toastedden/toastbot/README.md

 ## ToastBot Configuration

-Most configuration is done in the `.env` file.
+Most configuration is done in the `.env.example` file.
 See it's comments for more information.

 You can also edit the following files in `./data`.
-- `passphrases.txt` - Allows you to edit the input passphrases for `generate_server_password.py` to use when creating the web server password.
+- `passphrases.txt` - Allows you to edit the input passphrases for `passwd_gen.py` to use when creating the web server password.
 - `set-rich-presence.json` - Can be used to edit **ToastBot's** rich presence on-the-fly.
 It will refresh every 60 seconds.
 - `welcome-messages.json` - Is used for laying out the welcome messages for **ToastBot** to use.